« Another iPhone perspective | Main | The blue screen of death and why it doesn't matter for Apple »

-I had to laugh when I read my borrowed title line in Joe Nocera's NY Times article, "IPhone Spin Goes Round And Round."
-(Times Select subscription required)
+I had to laugh when I read Joe Nocera's NY Times article, "IPhone Spin Goes Round And Round."

 The author was trying to get a straight answer from Apple on the iPhone battery which has to be replaced by Apple.
 He found Apple's only response was to repeat a stock answer which didn't come close to answering his question.